 Tips for Hiking Near Killington VT

-The area around Killington is a hiker’s paradise, but it also poses a few challenges for the outdoor adventurer.
+The area around Killington is a hiker’s paradise, but it also presents some challenges for outdoor adventurers.

 Here are a few tips for hiking near Killington VT: